-1. Close clipping
+5. Close clipping

-2. Facial hairstyle
+6. Facial hairstyle

 Since griffon puppies usually have plenty of hair on their faces, they require a special approach to that part of their body.
 Any griffon puppy haircut involves facial hair trimming.
 Consider making it take a round shape.

-3. Smooth guy
+7. Smooth guy

 Smooth haired griffons don’t require any regular trimming.
 They don’t shed hair.
 Some might have some hair on their faces and most owners prefer to keep it cut to achieve a smooth look all over.

-4. Tough choice
+8. Tough choice

-5. Keep it cute
+9. Keep it cute